 Audi’s top version is MMI navigation plus with MMI touch.
 It includes such features as 10 GB of flash storage, a DVD drive, Audi connect services free of charge for three years, up to five free navigation updates and an 8.3-inch monitor with a resolution of 1,024 x 480 pixels.
 Audi MMI navigation plus works in close cooperation with many of the assistance and safety systems.

 The Audi smartphone interface integrates iOS and Android cellphones in an environment specially developed for them in the MMI.
 The Audi phone box connects smartphones to the on-board antenna to provide superior reception quality.
 It also charges the smartphone inductively, without any wires, using the Qi standard.
 The Bang & Olufsen Sound System with innovative 3D sound opens up the spatial dimension of height and gives the driver the sense of sitting in a concert hall.
 Its amplifier supplies 755 watts of power to 19 loudspeakers.
-The Audi tablet serves as a flexible Rear Seat Entertainment device, both inside and outside the car.

 Driver assistance systems

 The driver assistance systems cover a wide range of functions in the new Audi A5 Sportback.
 An intelligent combination of different technologies enhances safety, comfort and efficiency.
 Meanwhile Audi is also taking the next step toward piloted driving.